 Seeing the plants ripen and finally bear fruit is most exciting.
 At this time of year, make a daily trip around you garden.

-Depending on where you live, you may be picking beans, potatatoes, tomatoes, peppers, eggplant, cucumbers, melons, winter squash, and more!
+Depending on where you live, you may be picking beans, potatoes, tomatoes, peppers, eggplant, cucumbers, melons, winter squash, and more!

 Image: When refrigerated, apples can remain tasty for up to six months.